Permethrin

 • Avoidance of stress and stimulation (quiet environment, dim light)

 Therapy often needs to be continued for 24-72 hours until all neurological symptoms have subsided.
-Intensive medical monitoring is required in most cases.
+Intensive care monitoring is required in most cases.

 Prognosis & follow-up care

-The prognosis for permethrin intoxication in cats should be approached cautiously.
+The prognosis for permethrin intoxications in cats should be made with caution.

 By monitoring and maintaining vital functions for several days, the cat’s life can be saved.

-The prognosis for permethrin poisoning depends on several factors: the dose ingested, the time until treatment initiation, the severity of symptoms, and the quality of intensive medical care.
+The prognosis for permethrin poisoning depends on several factors: the absorbed dose, the time until treatment initiation, the severity of symptoms, and the quality of intensive care.

 • Mild to moderate poisonings: With early initiation of therapy (within 4-6 hours after exposure) and adequate treatment, the prognosis is good to very good.
 Most animals recover completely within 24-48 hours.

-• Severe poisonings: In cases of pronounced neurological symptoms, especially persistent seizures, the prognosis is cautious.
+• Severe poisonings: With pronounced neurological symptoms, especially persistent Convulsions, the prognosis is guarded.
 Nevertheless, even severely affected animals can be saved with intensive therapy.

 • Untreated cases: Without veterinary intervention, the prognosis is poor.
-The mortality rate for untreated severe poisonings is over 70%.
+The mortality rate in untreated severe poisonings is over 70%.

-Long-term neurological damage is rare in surviving animals, but can occur in individual cases, especially if prolonged seizures have led to hypoxic-ischemic brain damage.
+Long-term neurological damage is rare in surviving animals but can occur in individual cases, especially if prolonged Convulsions have led to hypoxic-ischemic brain damage.

 Aftercare